-A room full of books is a sign of an well read, and this well-educated mind.
+A room full of books is a sign of a well read and likly well-educated mind.
 Often times more commonly seen in the dwelling spaces of older generations.

 Wine is basically liquid sugar and it's not good for you.
 Despite the association's attempt to say it lowers cholesterol.
 Is low cholesterol really the best tell of heart disease either?